dwarfered/ms-identity-nextjs-example/README.md

 # Run locally
 npm run dev

-# Optionally build (and host resulting output seperately)
+# Optionally build
 # npm run build
 ```

 1. Open http://localhost:3000 to view in your browser.
 2. Open http://localhost:3000/profile to view a protected route, that if signed in will display profile information.
-3. Open http://localhost:300/example to see an unprotected route.
+3. Open http://localhost:3000/example to see an unprotected route.

 - The current version of Next.js does not correctly handle redirect requests.
 So in this sample the popup method is used.